jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) the auditor’s report obtained under section 206L that relates to that return.
 (5) For the purposes of subsection (3)(b), a party wins a constituency seat if— (a) a constituency candidate for that party has his or her name endorsed on the writ under section 185 as a person declared to be elected as a member of Parliament; or
-  (b) a constituency candidate for a component party of that party (being a component party that is not listed on the part of the ballot paper that relates to the party vote but is, in accordance with the details held by the Chief Electoral Officer under any of the provisions of sections 127(3A) and 128A, a component party of that party) has his or her name endorsed on a writ under section 185 as a person declared to be elected as a member of Parliament.
+  (b) a constituency candidate for a component party of that party (being a component party that is not listed on the part of the ballot paper that relates to the party vote but is, in accordance with the details held by the Electoral Commission under any of the provisions of sections 127(3A) and 128A, a component party of that party) has his or her name endorsed on a writ under section 185 as a person declared to be elected as a member of Parliament.

-### 128 Acceptance or rejection of lists by Chief Electoral Officer
+### 128 Acceptance or rejection of lists by Electoral Commission
-(1) The Chief Electoral Officer must reject a list submitted under section 127— (a) if the list is not submitted by a political party registered under Part 4; or (b) if the list is not lodged with the Chief Electoral Officer by noon on nomination day; or (c) if the list does not contain the name of at least 1 candidate; or (d) if the list is not accompanied by the declaration required by section 127(3A); or (da)
+(1) The Electoral Commission must reject a list submitted under section 127— (a) if the list is not submitted by a political party registered under Part 4; or (b) if the list is not lodged with the Electoral Commission by noon on nomination day; or (c) if the list does not contain the name of at least 1 candidate; or (d) if the list is not accompanied by the declaration required by section 127(3A); or (da)
   (e) if the deposit required by section 127A is not paid by noon on nomination day.
-(2) Where—the Chief Electoral Officer shall delete the name of that person from the list and the order of preference in the list shall be deemed to be amended accordingly.
+(2) Where—the Electoral Commission shall delete the name of that person from the list and the order of preference in the list shall be deemed to be amended accordingly.
   (a) any person named as a candidate on a list submitted under section 127 is not qualified both to be a candidate and to be elected a member of Parliament; or
-  (b) the consent of any person named as a candidate on a list submitted under section 127 is not lodged in the required form with the Chief Electoral Officer not later than noon on nomination day,—
+  (b) the consent of any person named as a candidate on a list submitted under section 127 is not lodged in the required form with the Electoral Commission not later than noon on nomination day,—
 (3) If, after the deletion of any name or names of candidates from a list pursuant to subsection (2), there are no names of candidates left remaining on the list, the provisions of subsection (1)(c) shall apply.

 ### 128A Notice of change in component parties
-(1) Where the list of any political party has been accepted by the Chief Electoral Officer under section 127(6), it shall be the duty of the secretary of that political party to notify the Chief Electoral Officer by a declaration in the manner provided for by section 9 of the Oaths and Declarations Act 1957 of any change occurring before polling day in the details recorded in the declaration made under section 127(3A).
+(1) Where the list of any political party has been accepted by the Electoral Commission under section 127(6), it shall be the duty of the secretary of that political party to notify the Electoral Commission by a declaration in the manner provided for by section 9 of the Oaths and Declarations Act 1957 of any change occurring before polling day in the details recorded in the declaration made under section 127(3A).
 (2) Every change to which subsection (1) applies shall be notified under that subsection as soon as practicable after the time at which the change occurs.

-### 128B Supply of particulars of component parties to Electoral Commission
+### 128B Electoral Commission must record and notify change in component parties
-(1) The Chief Electoral Officer shall, as soon as practicable after receiving any declaration under section 127(3A) or section 128A forward to the chief executive of the Electoral Commission a copy of that declaration.
-(2) If the component parties of a political party listed in the copy of any declaration forwarded to the chief executive of the Electoral Commission under subsection (1) differ from those recorded in the Register of Political Parties established by section 62(2), the chief executive of the Electoral Commission—
+If the component parties of a political party listed in the copy of any declaration received by the Electoral Commission under section 127(3A) differ from those recorded in the Register of Political Parties established by section 62(2), the Electoral Commission—
-  (a) shall amend the register so that the component parties recorded in the register are the same as those recorded in the declaration made to the Chief Electoral Officer; and
+  (a) must amend the Register so that the component parties recorded in the Register are the same as those recorded in the declaration made to the Electoral Commission; and
-  (b) shall, forthwith after amending the register under paragraph (a), publish in the Gazette notice of the amendment made under that paragraph.
+  (b) must, immediately after amending the Register under paragraph (a), publish in the Gazette a notice of the amendment made under that paragraph.

 ### 128C Withdrawal of list of candidates
 (1) Any secretary of a political party may withdraw a list of candidates submitted by him or her under section 127 by notice in form 4A signed by him or her and witnessed by a Justice of the Peace or solicitor.
-(2) No withdrawal of a list of candidates under subsection (1) shall have any effect unless it is lodged with the Chief Electoral Officer not later than noon on the date specified in the writ for the election of constituency candidates as the latest date for the nomination of constituency candidates.
+(2) No withdrawal of a list of candidates under subsection (1) shall have any effect unless it is lodged with the Electoral Commission not later than noon on the date specified in the writ for the election of constituency candidates as the latest date for the nomination of constituency candidates.
 (2A) If a list of candidates is withdrawn under subsection (1), the deposit paid under section 127A must be returned to the party secretary, unless the party secretary submits another list of candidates in accordance with section 127.
 (3) Where a list of candidates is withdrawn under subsection (1), the party secretary may submit another list of candidates in accordance with section 127.